 - Think beyond vegetables and fruit: Many vendors at farmer’s markets sell far more than vegetables and fruit.
-Nowadays, they are likely to offer free-range chickens, grass-fed beef and lamb, homemade pork sausages, cheese, and raw milk (if allowed in your state).
+Nowadays, they are likely to offer free-range chickens, grass-fed beef and lamb, homemade pork sausages, cheese, and raw milk (if allowed to be sold in your state).
 Fresh eggs from free-range chickens are so much better tasting than others, you will want to grab them everytime you see them.
 Some have pastel colored shells, which look pretty.

 - Don’t assume everything is organic: Many small farmers cannot afford the fees necessary to be certified organic.
 If you talk to them about their growing practices, you will be assured most are honest and do their best to grow the food responsibly.
 Many are organic regardless of certificates; others grow their crops sustainably.
 They will appreciate your interest.

-- Bring bags and change: Help out by bringing your own sturdy cloth or paper bags.
+- Bring bags and change: Help out by bringing your own sturdy canvas or paper bags.
 The farmers will thank you and your purchases will be safe.
 Most farmer’s markets don’t accept credit cards; cash only.
 Be sure to have small bills and some change to help out.